Offline Deployment

 2.4 Install NFS¶

-If the server can access the internet, deploy NFS with the following commands:
+If the server can access the internet, you can deploy nfs with the following commands

-If the server cannot access the internet, find the offline package in the extracted files, then install it with the following commands:
+If the server cannot access the internet, find the nfs-package folder in the extracted files, find the corresponding offline package, and install it with the following command

 Execute the commandvim /etc/exports